bhargavi1poyekar/fetch_goldbar/README.md

    - If weight(Group A) > weight(Group B):
      - The fake bar is in Group B. Proceed to Step 3 using Group B.

 3. Take the suspected group from Step 2 which contains three bars.
-Name them as Bar X, Bar Y, Bar Z.
+Name them as Bar X, Bar Y, and Bar Z.

 4. Weigh Bar X against Bar Y:
    - If weight(Bar X) == weight(Bar Y):